jkohlin/wordpress-basics/personal-portfolio-0-intro.md

 * A Github account

 ### Project plan
-The project is divided into three parts:
+The project is divided into three assignments:

 1. **Theme setup** - Creating the required files for theme activation.
 2. **Content plan** - Preparing Wordpress backend and adding the content.